RiRa12621/dwx/slides/dwx_main.md

 ## Union Filesystem

 * Also called "union mount"
-* Not an actual filesystem, just the conecept
+* Not an actual filesystem, just the concept
   * Multiple sources "virtually" get merged into a single result
 * Where could this be useful?
   * `/home/rick` and `/home/mywife` get mered into `/newHome`